 We have developed the curriculum in consultation with parents, pupils and staff, considering the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online which may not be accurate.
+We want to ensure we are empowering our pupils with the correct information and are able to address any misconceptions which they might already have.

-For more information about our curriculum please see Long Term Plans
+For more information about our curriculum please see our Long-Term Plans